bonifield/splunk_on_security_onion/README.md

 	- This configuration is a derivative of the alpha config developed by [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config) and has been tuned for way more logging
 - Install Sysmon
 	- or better yet, use a GPO
-	- NOTE - in May 2020, the "-n" flag was deprecated; network logging can only be enabled via configuration ([source](https://twitter.com/CipherMonger/status/1257367319434715138))
+	- NOTE - in April 2020, the "-n" flag was deprecated; network logging can only be enabled via configuration ([source](https://twitter.com/CipherMonger/status/1257367319434715138))
 ```
 sysmon.exe -i sysmon-config-sosalpha-JB-MODS.xml -accepteula
 OR over the network